openhab/openhabian/docs/openhabian-DEBUG.md

 problems occurs on a second attempt.

 ## Debug
-If the problem persists after a boot, check `/boot/first-boot.log` to get an indication what went wrong in the install process and at what stage.
+If the problem persists after booting succeeded at least in principle, login and check `/boot/first-boot.log` to get an indication what went wrong in the install process.
 You can avoid openHABian to start reinstalling on future reboots by removing the status file, i.e. `rm -f /opt/openHABian-install*`, **but** be aware that your installation is incomplete and that you should not run openHAB on a box in that state.
 You can use this state to debug, you can also use the menu options in `openhabian-config` to manually install everything that failed or is missing.
 See `/opt/openhabian/openhabian-setup.sh` and the corresponding code in